api3dao/api3-docs/docs/oev-searchers/in-depth/oev-auctioneer.md

    protocol specs, is denoted by this major version being incremented.
 Refer to the current value of `OEV_AUCTIONS_MAJOR_VERSION` constant.
 2. `dappId` - The dApp ID for which the auction is being held.
-3. `auctionLength` - The length of the auction.
-This parameter must be set to `AUCTION_LENGTH_SECONDS`.
+3. `auctionLength` - The length of the auction in seconds.
 It is one of the most important parameters, so we're explicitly including it in the bid topic to highlight its importance.
 4. `signedDataTimestampCutoff` - The cutoff timestamp of the signed data.
 The auction winner is permitted to only use signed data with timestamps smaller than or equal to this.
 It is equal to the end of the bid phase of the auction.